COHRINT/Robot-Setup/README.md

 #### Once the eMMC has Ubuntu 16

-9. Remove the uSD/eMMC from the odroid and plug the eMMC chip normally into another Odroid.
-Hook up a serial console to that new odroid and apply power to it.
+9. Plug the new Ubuntu 16 eMMC chip normally into another Odroid.
+Hook up a serial console to that odroid and apply power.
 On your computer run:
 $ sudo screen /dev/ttyUSB0 115200n81 (check a screen commands cheatsheet if you get stuck) (your computer may have a differnt name instead of /dev/ttyUSB0 so replace that with the name that your computer assigns to the uart device - to find that simply plug in the device and run $ dmesg |tail and look for a /dev/tty... name that the kernel it assigns it)
       If you get [screen is terminating] unplug and replug the serial USB from your computer and try again in a different terminal
-7) If you see no output on the terminal, press enter a few times and you should see a terminal "odroid login: " *Login as the user "odroid"*
+7) You should see a terminal "odroid login: " *Login as the user "odroid"*.
+If you see no output on the terminal, press enter a few times.
 LOGINS:
 User: **odroid**
 Password: **odroid**